CiLCA - Certificate in Local Council Administration

 Your portfolio is made up of 5 units, with 30 learning outcomes (questions).

 If you are interested and are considering taking the qualification, print off the Portfolio Guide from the SLCC website, it has all the information you need.
-Alternatively, please contact the DALC office, and Jo will be happy to discuss it with you.
+Alternatively, please contact the DALC office, and Wendy or Deb will be happy to discuss it with you.